jwd-iv/ObsidianGM/10 Rules/Pathfinder/PF monsters db/PFRPG Bestiary 3/Slimy Demodand.md

 RacialMods:
 Languages: Abyssal, Celestial, Common
 SQ: heretical soul
+SpecialAbilities:
+  Acid (Su): >
-SpecialAbilities: Acid (Su) A slimy demodand is coated in an ever-dripping layer of acid that deals an extra 2d6 points of acid damage on a successful natural attack.
+    A slimy demodand is coated in an ever-dripping layer of acid that deals an extra 2d6 points of acid damage on a successful natural attack.
 In addition, opponents that successfully strike a slimy demodand with an unarmed strike or natural attack take 2d6 points of acid damage.
+  Dread Claws (Ex): >
-Dread Claws (Ex) A slimy demodand adds 1-1/2 times its strength bonus on all attack rolls made when using its claws.
+    A slimy demodand adds 1-1/2 times its strength bonus on all attack rolls made when using its claws.
 SpellsKnown:
 SpellsPrepared:
 SpellDomains: